Children's Hospital Colorado

 What is endometriosis?

-At Children's Hospital Colorado, our pediatric and adolescent gynecologists are experienced in treating endometriosis in girls, teens and young women.
-We provide expert guidance for all steps of treatment, from diagnosis to treatment and follow-up care to help young women live without pelvic pain.
+At Children's Hospital Colorado, our pediatric and adolescent gynecologists are experienced in treating endometriosis in girls, teens and young adults.
+We provide expert guidance for all steps of treatment, from diagnosis to treatment and follow-up care to help you or your child live without pelvic pain.

 Endometriosis